Unlimited (Reba McEntire album)

 Unlimited is the fifth studio album by American country music artist Reba McEntire.
 It was released on June 14, 1982.
 "I'm Not That Lonely Yet" was released as Unlimited's lead single and became the biggest hit of McEntire's career up to that point, reaching number three on the US Country chart.
-McEntire then topped that chart for the first time with Unlimited's two followup singles, "Can't Even Get The Blues" and "You're the First Time I've Thought About Leaving".
+McEntire then topped that chart for the first time with Unlimited's two follow up singles, "Can't Even Get The Blues" and "You're the First Time I've Thought About Leaving".
 Unlimited was one of McEntire's first Mercury albums to be released on CD in 1990, but like most of her early material, it is now only available as a digital download.